Sweet Sensation (group)

-Sweet Sensation is a female freestyle-dance music trio from The Bronx, New York City.
-The group is composed of Betty LeBron, Margie Fernandez, Mari Fernandez, and Sheila Vega (who replaced Mari in 1989).
+Sweet Sensation was a freestyle-dance music girl group from The Bronx, New York City.
+The group was originally composed of Betty "Dee" LeBron and sisters Margie and Mari Fernandez.
+Sheila Vega replaced Mari in 1988.
 The group was formed in 1986 and released albums until 1992.
 Their song "If Wishes Came True" is their biggest hit, topping the Billboard Hot 100 list for a week in 1990.

 History

+1985–1988: Formation and Take It While It's Hot

 Sweet Sensation was originally formed in 1985.
 A suggestion by Margie Fernandez led Betty Lebron to meet with David Sanchez, who was co-managing a group called Sly Fox with Cherrie Shepherd.
 One afternoon, David came by to meet Betty at Margie's home in Manhattan with a boombox.
 He recorded Betty singing a capella and passed this recording on to Shepherd.
 A few weeks later, on March 15, 1985, Margie and Betty had a meeting at Intergalactic Studios with Shepherd.
 Coincidentally, the act recording in the studio that day was a rap group called The Boogie Boys.
 One of the members of the group, Joseph "Romeo J.D."
 Malloy, would later become one of Sweet Sensation's main songwriters, penning several songs on their debut album, Take It While It's Hot.